-On three-phase Kohler standby generators, controller displays “Loss of Phase” or “Phase Failure”; some loads lose power.
+On three-phase Kohler standby generators, the controller displays “Loss of Phase” or “Phase Failure”; some loads lose power.

 Safety Warning